Bob Whitfield: Post-playing career

 Whitfield is the founder and C.E.O. of Patchwerks, Inc., established in 1993, which operated PatchWerk Recording Studios in Atlanta, GA.
 Offering recording, production, mixing and mastering services, the studio has recorded and/or mixed more than 500 gold and platinum albums, including portions of OutKast's ATLiens, and Goodie Mob's Still Standing.
 The studio has also worked with the likes of T.I., Nelly, 50 Cent, Snoop Dogg, Missy Elliott, Beyoncé, 112, Busta Rhymes, TLC, Whitney Houston, Young Jeezy, Toni Braxton, Sting, Cher, Madonna, Annie Lennox, and many more.
 The studio was divested from the parent company in 2009 in order to focus investment in film and television.

 Whitfield also serves as a guest analyst for the UK's NFL Coverage on Sky Sports as well as contributing on local Atlanta television and radio.

 On November 11, 2011, Whitfield was inducted into Stanford University's Hall of Fame and in an interview, Whitfield admitted he was considering a return to his alma mater to complete his degree.
 Whitfield returned to Stanford in 2012 and received a degree in economics during a commencement ceremony held Father's Day with his kids present.

 Whitfield was married to The Real Housewives of Atlanta cast member Shereé Whitfield, with whom he has two children.
-The couple divorced in 2008.
-Sheree alleged that during their marriage Bob was abusive.
+The couple divorced in 2007.
+Shereé alleged that during their marriage Bob was abusive.

 He has a son, Kodi, who also played football at Stanford.